HugoDemaret/TLDR-Bot/README.md

 - Conversation Summarisation: TL;DR uses advanced natural language processing techniques to generate concise summaries of conversations, allowing you to quickly grasp the main points without reading through lengthy threads.

 - Mood Detection: By analysing text content, TL;DR can detect the mood of users and display it in a clear way, crossing the barrier between IRL and textual conversations.
-This feasure is most helpful for people who struggle to detect emotion in textual content.
+This feature is most helpful for people who struggle to detect emotion in textual content.

 - Social Graph Generation: TL;DR generates a social graph based on user interactions, providing insights into the network of relationships within your server.
 Visualise connections and identify key influencers to better understand your community.